Man accused of pointing a firearm and drunk driving

 Read MoreGreeneStreets covers crime news, court news, jail logs, obituaries and sometimes other news from Greene County, Indiana.

-There are no new entries on the morning Jail Log at the Greene County Sheriff’s Department on Wednesday, Dec.
-3, 2025.
+New entries on the morning Jail Log at the Greene County Sheriff’s Department on Monday, Feb.
+9, 2026:

 Copyright © 2006-2019 The Worthington Times.
 All rights reserved.